 Best things to see and do

-- Scenic Coastal Walks: Take in the breathtaking ocean views along the cliffs and rugged coastline of this fishing village.
+• Scenic Coastal Walks: Take in the breathtaking ocean views along the cliffs and rugged coastline of one of best beach cities in Portugal.

 How to Visit Portugal as a Tourist